 - For safety and traffic reasons, all A.E.
 Phillips students will be dropped off and picked up in the circular drive on Hergot Street.

-No student(s) will be dropped off or picked up in any other locations.
-Students cannot be dropped off in the band building parking lot, or beside Woodard Hall (behind Dr. Joseph's classroom) - Parents who need to see teachers in the morning will be able to park behind South Hall.
+NO student(s) will be dropped off or picked up in any other locations. - Parents who need to see teachers in the morning will be able to park behind South Hall.
 The University Police will not ticket any cars between 7:00-8:00 a.m.
 If any visitors to A.E.
 Phillips are ticketed, the procedure to follow is to sign your name and address on the back of the ticket and leave the ticket in the office. - Students should not be dropped off before 7:20 a.m. or left after 3:30 p.m. unless there are school activities with scheduled supervision. - Parents should pull up to the far end of the curve when dropping off or picking up children.
-This allows more children to load or unload. - If your child forgets an item or you do not have all your riders ready for pickup, please go back through the line again to prevent a back-up of traffic. - Please follow the flow of traffic when leaving. - For the safety of our students and our teachers, please do not be on your cell phone while in the carline. - All parents will be required to have a car tag with the name(s) of the students they are picking up in the carline. - A carline map has been included in the handbook for reference.
+This allows more children to load or upload - If your child forgets an item or you do not have all your riders ready for pickup, please go back through the line again to prevent a back-up of traffic. - Please follow the flow of traffic when leaving. - For the safety of our students and our teachers, please do not be on your cell phone while in car-line. - All parents will be required to have a car tag with the name(s) of the students they are picking up in car line. - Carline procedures will discussed in detail at Back to School Night. - A carline map has been included in the handbook for reference.